-Following consummation of our settlement agreement with Windstream, including entry into the Windstream Leases, we are obligated to make \$490.1 million of cash payments to Windstream in equal installments over 20 consecutive quarters beginning in October 2020.
-As of the date of this Quarterly Report on Form 10-Q, the Company made the first three quarterly payments totaling \$73.5 million.
+Following the consummation of our settlement agreement with Windstream, including entry into the Windstream Leases, we are obligated to make \$490.1 million of cash payments to Windstream in equal installments over 20 consecutive quarters beginning in October 2020.
+As of the date of this Quarterly Report on Form 10-Q, the Company made the first four quarterly payments totaling \$98.0 million.

 Further, we are obligated to reimburse Windstream for up to an aggregate of \$1.75 billion for certain growth capital improvements in long-term fiber and related assets made by Windstream ("Growth Capital Improvements") through 2029.
 Uniti's reimbursement commitment for Growth Capital Improvements does not require Uniti to reimburse Windstream for maintenance or repair expenditures (except for costs incurred for fiber replacements to the property leased under the competitive local exchange carrier master lease agreement, up to \$70 million during the term), and each such reimbursement is subject to underwriting standards.
 Uniti's total annual reimbursement commitments for the Growth Capital Improvements under both Windstream Leases (and under separate equipment loan facilities) are limited to \$225 million per year in 2021 through 2024; \$175 million per year in 2025 and 2026; and \$125 million per year in 2027 through 2029.
 If the cost incurred by Windstream (or the successor tenant under a Windstream Lease) for Growth Capital Improvements in any calendar year exceeds the annual limit for such calendar year, Windstream (or such tenant, as the case may be) may submit such excess costs for reimbursement in any subsequent year and such excess costs shall be funded from the annual commitment amounts in such subsequent period.
 In addition, to the extent that reimbursements for Growth Capital Improvements funded in any calendar year during the term is less than the annual limit for such calendar year, the unfunded amount in any calendar year will carry-over and may be added to the annual limits for subsequent calendar years, subject to an annual limit of \$250 million in any calendar year, except that, during calendar year 2021, our combined total obligation to fund Growth Capital Improvements may exceed \$250 million to the extent of any unfunded excess amounts from calendar year 2020.
-Accordingly, because we funded \$84.7 million of the \$125 million limit in 2020, we are committed to fund up to \$265.3 million of Growth Capital Improvements in 2021, of which we funded \$42.7 million as of March 31, 2021.
+Accordingly, because we funded \$84.7 million of the \$125 million limit in 2020, we are committed to fund up to \$265.3 million of Growth Capital Improvements in 2021.
+During the six months ended June 30, 2021, Uniti reimbursed \$92.1 million of Growth Capital Improvements, of which \$28.5 million, as allowed under the Settlement, represented the reimbursement of capital improvements completed in 2020 that were previously classified as tenant funded capital improvements.
 Upon reimbursement, the Company reduced the unamortized portion of deferred revenue related to these capital improvements and capitalized the difference between the cash provided to Windstream and the unamortized deferred revenue as a lease incentive.
-This lease incentive, which is \$1.0 million and reported within other assets on our Consolidated Balance Sheet as of March 31, 2021, will be amortized against revenue over the initial term of the Windstream Leases.
+This lease incentive, which is \$0.9 million and reported within other assets on our Condensed Consolidated Balance Sheet as of June 30, 2021, will be amortized against revenue over the initial term of the Windstream Leases.